HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/balkghar_a-mango/protocol.md

 Example : GCCP HELLO + * / sin ln
 ```

-The client may then close the connection prematurely with a message in the following form :
+The client may then ask the server to close the connection prematurely with a message in the following form :

 ```
 GCCP BYE